ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 normative:

 informative:
+  I-D.draft-birkholz-scitt-receipts:

 --- abstract

 A transparent and authentic ledger service in support of a supply chain's integrity, transparency, and trust requires all peers that contribute to the ledgers operations to be trustworthy and authentic.

 In this document, the supply chain context is illustrated using problem statements, requirements are derived from use case definitions, and architectural constituents are specified and illustrated in usage scenarios.

 The resulting architecture is intended to enable multi-layer interoperability to produce and leverage believable trust assertions while maintaining a minimal adoption threshold.

 --- middle

----

 # Introduction

 We describe an architecture to systematically protect supply chains for digital artifacts.

 This involves two complementary security guarantees: artifacts must be authenticated by their issuers; and their release must be recorded in a secure, append-only ledger, so that their provenance and release history can be independently reviewed.

 Holding issuers accountable for the artifacts they release and (more generally) principals accountable for the claims they make about such artifacts.

 This draft describes the architecture, detailing a signed **envelope format** for issuing claims about artifacts and a protocol for attaching counter-signed receipts to these envelopes as evidence of registration in a transparency ledger.

 The format and verification process for ledger-based transparency receipts are described in  [Counter-Signing Receipts](https://ietf-scitt.github.io/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.html).

 ## Requirements Notation